anhtudo1209/Code-Battle-Arena/backend/exercises/030-pascals-triangle/problem.md

 # Pascal's Triangle

-Given an integer N, print the first N rows of Pascal's Triangle.
+Given an integer n, print the first n rows of Pascal's Triangle.
 Each number is the sum of the two numbers directly above it.

 ## Input
-An integer N
+An integer n

 ## Output
-The first N rows of Pascal's Triangle.
+The first n rows of Pascal's Triangle.

 ## Sample Input
 3